Skip to main content

 American Lotus – Undesirable

 This plant is sometimes added to ponds because of its beautiful yellow flower.
 Unfortunately, it aggressively fills shallow areas making for unattractive conditions.
-American lotus can be told apart from water lilies and similar plants because there is a no slit in its large circular leaf and it has a distinctive conical seedpod resembling a showerhead.
-Not recommended for transplanting except in large water bodies water bodies with a limited amount of shallow area.
+American lotus can be identified separately from water lilies and similar plants because it does not have a slit in its large circular leaf, and it has a distinctive conical seedpod resembling a showerhead.
+It is not recommended for transplanting except in large water bodies with a limited amount of shallow area.

 Figure 25.
 American Lotus